madinsane/TwitchSwordBot/README.md

 C# Bot for twitch.tv primarily made for moderation including homoglyph parsing

 # Setup instructions
-Get a new account on twitch (I advise against using your main channel for this) Obtain an oauth key for the bot
+Get a new account on twitch (I advise against using your main channel for this)
+Login to your bot account
+Obtain an oauth key for the bot from https://twitchapps.com/tmi/
+Copy the oauth key
 Edit User.txt to have the bot's username in user field and oauth key in the pass
 E.g.
   user:test_bot
   pass:oauth:akx0438xmak09420
+Once User.txt is setup run TwitchSwordBot.exe whenever you want the bot to run and it will automatically join its own channel
+You can give the bot commands through its own channel, though you will need to moderate yourself when logged into the bot in its own channel (this prevents non-priviledged people using the bot)

+# Commands
+`!join <channel>` joins channel (required to read messages in that channel)
+`!leave <channel>` leaves channel (stop reading messages in that channel)
+`!msg <channel> <message>` or `!m <channel> <message>` send message to channel
+`!banword <phrase>` add word/phrase to ban list, will timeout any non-moderator for 30s on typing banned word
+`!unbanword <phrase>` remove word/phrase from ban list `!kill` shuts down the bot gracefully

 # Build instructions
 Only User.txt is excluded from this repo as it is used to contain bot login details